>> Position on digitisation and innovation | >> WSBI Innovation and Digitisation Hub

 Updated: March 2016

-Keeping pace with the accelerating speed of digitization is a challenge for all banks and regulators, but it offers an unparalleled opportunity to increase the customer proximity that has always been a characteristic of savings and retail banks.
-Digitization changes how customers and banks communicate with each other.
+Keeping pace with the accelerating speed of digitisation is a challenge for all banks and regulators, but it offers an unparalleled opportunity to increase the customer proximity that has always been a characteristic of savings and retail banks.
+Digitisation changes how customers and banks communicate with each other.
 Physical branches will become less essential to processing customer transactions.
 But their importance will increase as they become the centre of an intensified high-quality customer advisory service.

 Savings and retail banks are strongly committed to treating all digital data as strictly confidential, and stress the responsibility of policy makers, regulators and supervisors to create and apply a regulatory framework that fosters innovation but simultaneously ensures the security, data and consumer protections that is key to preserving trust in the financial sector.